pramodbiligiri/writenow/README.md

 Note that all the configs are currently hardcoded in the Java files.

 You should see 3 editor windows popup (overlaying each other).
 Re-arrange them so that all three are visible.
-Start typing in the window titled "Write Now 1", and you will see the same text appearing ing Write Now 2 and Write Now 3.
+Start typing in the window titled "Write Now 1", and you will see the same text appearing in Write Now 2 and Write Now 3.